KH3-Modding-Org/OpenKH3Modding/Tutorials/Uncooking Game Assets.md

 The asset can now be renamed, edited and cooked for further use.

+## Supported Asset Types
+- Textures
+- Datatables
+- Effects
+- Materials
+- ...and more

 ## Unsupported Asset Types
 Unsupported asset types can either not be loaded in UE in its cooked form or otherwise crash the engine/game.
 - Blueprints
+- Sound Files
+- ...and probably more